Contact structures with singularities: from local to global: Other singularities

 \begin{definition} A smooth $1$-form $\alpha \in \Omega^1(M^{2n+1})$ is a \emph{folded contact form} if $\alpha \wedge (d\alpha)^n$ intersect the zero-section of the bundle $\bigwedge^{2n+1} T^*M$ transversally. \end{definition}

-As mentioned before, this is a special kind of confoliation, see \cite{et} for the definition.
 By the transversality, the set where the contact condition fails is given by a hypersurface, that we call the \emph{folding hypersurface}.
+As mentioned before, this is a a generalization of confoliation, see \cite{et}, where the $1$-form is asked to satisfy $\alpha \wedge (d\alpha)^n \geq 0$ (for positive confoliation).

-We do not enter in a more detailed study of folded contact forms but only remark that folded contact structures appear in the work of \cite{martinet2,jazh}.
+We do not enter in a more detailed study of folded contact forms but only remark that folded contact structures appear in the work of \cite{martinet2,jazh, jz}, where folded contact forms appeared under the name of \emph{singular contact form with structurally smooth hypersurface}.